zhuochun/tool-bar-md-writer/README.md

-# Tool bar for Markdown-Writer Atom package
+# Tool bar for Markdown-Writer

 A tool-bar plugin that adds editing actions for [Markdown Writer](https://atom.io/packages/markdown-writer).